Chart Color Schemes

 Concord - Mortlake - Cabarita features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Dwelling structure in Concord-Mortlake-Cabarita, as per the latest Census, consisted of 45.5% houses and 54.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 37.8% houses and 62.2% other dwellings.
-Home ownership in Concord-Mortlake-Cabarita stood at 40.5%, with the rest being mortgaged (29.4%) or rented (30.2%).
-The median monthly mortgage repayment was $3,000, aligning with Sydney metro's average.
-Median weekly rent was $600, compared to Sydney metro's $3,000 and $560 respectively.
-Nationally, Concord-Mortlake-Cabarita's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Concord-Mortlake-Cabarita, as per the latest Census data, 45.5% of dwellings were houses while 54.5% comprised semi-detached homes, apartments and other types.
+This differs from Sydney metro's figures of 37.8% houses and 62.2% other dwellings.
+Home ownership in Concord-Mortlake-Cabarita stood at 40.5%, with mortgaged properties at 29.4% and rented ones at 30.2%.
+The median monthly mortgage repayment was $3,000, aligning with Sydney metro's average, while the median weekly rent was $600 compared to Sydney metro's $3,000 and $560 respectively.
+Nationally, Concord-Mortlake-Cabarita's mortgage repayments were significantly higher at $3,000 versus Australia's average of $1,863, and rents were substantially above the national figure of $375 at $600.

 Frequently Asked Questions - Housing